MichaJDev/NoConsoleSpam/README.md

 ## Installation

 1. Install [Fabric Loader](https://fabricmc.net/use/) for Minecraft 1.20.1
-2. Download the latest version of NoConsoleSpam from the releases page
+2. Download the latest version of NoConsoleSpam from the [releases page](https://github.com/yourusername/NoConsoleSpam/releases) or check the [versions list](VERSIONS.md)
 3. Place the mod JAR file in your Minecraft mods folder
 4. Launch Minecraft with Fabric Loader

+## Downloads

+All versions of the mod can be found in the [VERSIONS.md](VERSIONS.md) file, which is automatically updated when new releases are published.

 ## Configuration